-In the first seven months of the 2024/2025 planning period, \$77.1 million of surplus revenue was transferred to FTR holders that would have been paid to ARR holders under the MMU's recommendation.
-Day-ahead congestion increased by \$439.1 million, 48.1 percent, from \$913.0 million in the first seven months of the 2023/2024 planning period to \$1,352.1 million in the first seven months of the 2024/2025 planning period.
-Target allocations increased by \$445.0 million, 43.5 percent, from \$1,023.5 million in the first seven months of the 2023/2024 planning period to \$1,468.5 million in the first seven months of the 2024/2025 planning period.
-The actual day-ahead congestion (\$1,352.1 million) was less than the target allocations (\$1,468.5 million) in the first seven months of the 2024/2025 planning period.
+In the first ten months of the 2024/2025 planning period, all of the \$159.6 million of surplus auction revenue was transferred to FTR holders that would have been paid to ARR holders under the MMU's recommendation.
+Day-ahead congestion increased by \$744.0 million, 56.7 percent, from \$1,311.7 million in the first ten months of the 2023/2024 planning period to \$2,055.7 million in the first ten months of the 2024/2025 planning period.
+Target allocations increased by \$834.6 million, 59.0 percent, from \$1,414.3 million in the first ten months of the 2023/2024 planning period to \$2,248.9 million in the first ten months of the 2024/2025 planning period.
+The actual day-ahead congestion (\$2,055.7 million) was less than the target allocations (\$2,248.9 million) in the first ten months of the 2024/2025 planning period.
+In March 2025, there was a large increase in FTR target allocations without a corresponding increase in congestion, resulting in the largest single month deficit.
 This disconnect between target allocations and congestion is a result of the fact that target allocations are not congestion and that property rights to congestion in the current ARR/FTR market design are not correctly defined, and further illustrates the illogic of the current design.

-40 The bar for January 2018 is truncated.
+44 The bar for January 2018 is truncated.

-Figure 13-14 Monthly ARR surplus: June 2017 through December 202441
+Figure 13-14 Monthly ARR surplus: June 2017 through March 202545

-Figure 13-15 shows the surplus FTR auction revenue from the 2011/2012 planning period through the first seven months of the 2024/2025 planning period.
+Figure 13-15 shows the surplus FTR auction revenue from the 2011/2012 planning period through the first ten months of the 2024/2025 planning period.
 Each new planning period introduces a new FTR model, including outages and PJM's discretionary adjustments for revenue adequacy.
 The differences in the assumptions in the market model can result in large differences in FTR auction surplus and ARR revenue from one planning period to another.
 Payments to FTRs have relied on payments from the surplus rather than from day-ahead congestion.
 The persistent mismatch between target allocations and day-ahead congestion and the use of the surplus are another illustration of the internal illogic and incoherence of the PJM FTR/ARR design.